-Major depression in the elderly or in people with serious illness may reduce survival rates, even independently of any accompanying illness.
+Major depression in older people or in people with serious illness may reduce survival rates, even independently of any accompanying illness.
 Decreased physical activity and social involvement certainly play a role in the association between depression and illness severity.

 Heart Disease and Heart Attacks

-While the evidence is less conclusive, studies also indicate that depression in healthy people may increase the risk for developing heart disease.
+While the evidence is less conclusive, studies also indicate that depression in healthy people may increase the risk of developing heart disease.
 The more severe the depression, the greater the risk.